Frequently Asked Questions

 Yes, the charter operators and pilots employed have numerous years experience flying in Baja.
 This is a unique area in that it is very remote and our operators fly to islands off shore and land on short dirt runways.
 They therefore keep their aircraft in excellent condition beyond regulated standards due to the environments they fly in.
 Some of our pilots have flown for us over 20 years.

-You will board our private charter vans or bus and are escorted by our guide that makes this trip twice a week with our guests.
+You will board our private charter bus or bus and are escorted by our guide that makes this trip twice a week with our guests to the CBX border crossing where we cross directly into the Tijuana Airport and our terminal to board our privately chartered aircraft.

-The flight is approximately two to two-and-a-half hours to the runway at San Ignacio Lagoon.
+The flight is approximately 2 to 2.5 hours from Tijuana to San Ignacio Lagoon and a very scenic flight.

-Yes, we bring a variety of snacks on the trip with us including water, fruit drinks and sodas.
-We recommend you have a hearty breakfast on the morning of travel as we only offer snacks on the bus ride to the airport and on the aircraft.
+Yes, we bring a variety of snacks on the trip with us and water for the bus ride.
+We recommend you have a hearty breakfast on the morning of travel as we only offer snacks on the bus ride and on the aircraft and you’ll have a full day until we get to Campo Cortez for a late lunch.
+Because we go through standard airport Security, you will not be allowed to bring water through security.
+Water is available for purchase in the Tijuana airport Terminal.

 On any given trip we will have as few as eight guests and up to as many as 26 guests.